Menu

 When Tax Returns are Required

 Individuals must file a tax return if they owe income tax.
-If you are an employee taxes are deducted from your pay but you could still owe taxes.
+If you are an employee, taxes are deducted from your pay.
+However, you could still owe taxes if your employer did not deduct enough.
 The amount taken off is only an estimate of what you will owe based on your earnings.
-Things like whether you earned any income outside of your regular job or changes to people who are considered your dependants can affect the actual amount owing.
+Things like earning income outside of your regular job or changes to your number of dependants can affect the actual amount owing.

-Filing a return is also required if capital property, such as a vacation home or stocks and bonds, are sold.
+Filing a return is also required if you sell capital property.
+This includes selling your principal residence or other assets such as a vacation home or stocks and bonds.

-With the exception of registered charities, all corporations must file a corporate income tax return every tax year, regardless of whether or not there is any tax payable.
+Corporations, except for registered charities, must file a tax return every tax year, regardless of whether they owe any tax.

 You must also file a tax return if the CRA makes a demand for filing even if there is no tax owing.